Last Updated on March 14, 2023 by Jessica Lauren Vine

 When You Shouldn’t Upgrade Your RV Mattress

-If you find a mattress that you love, that’s great.
+If you find a mattress that you love when you’re asking, “Should I upgrade my RV mattress”, that’s great.
 But you should look at the weight of the mattress.
-There are some mattresses like latex mattresses that are quite heavy.
+There are some mattresses like latex mattresses, that are quite heavy.

 Keep in mind that another way to make your bed softer is by using a topper.
 However, not just any topper.
 We tried different toppers with ourselves and our kids, and our favorite, hands down is a latex topper.